|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 1902 Richardson v.
 Emmett, 63 N.E.
 440, 170 N.Y.
 412, April 8, 1902, New York Court of Appeals

-1902 Alexander C. Hutchinson (1832-1902) grave, stock and bond holders in the Houston Water Works Company, General Manager of the Southern Pacific Railroad and president of the Morgan Railroad and Steamship Company
+1902 Alexander C. Hutchinson (1832-1902) grave, stock and bond holder in the Houston Water Works Company, General Manager of the Southern Pacific Railroad and president of the Morgan Railroad and Steamship Company

 Hutchinson Inventory Filed," Times-Picayune (New Orleans,